-Located on South Dixie Highway in West Palm Beach, Don Victorio’s Market is a family-owned business known for its fresh juices, organic foods, and reasonable prices.
+On South Dixie Highway in West Palm Beach, Don Victorio’s Market is a family-owned business with fresh juices and organic foods at reasonable prices.

 Don Victorio’s is a place where many locals shop when they need things the big chain stores don’t have.
 Unlike those stores, most of the money spent at Don Victorio’s stays in the community.

 Much of the produce and items you’ll find are grown and made locally, and free of preservatives and other additives.